CoEng Advisory Board Members

 Sara has a BS in Operations Research and Industrial Engineering from Cornell University, an MS in Environmental Quality Engineering from the University of Alaska Anchorage, and is a Licensed Professional Civil Engineer.
 She and her husband Scott have two children, a dog, and a little log cabin on the Kenai peninsula.
 Sara is an active volunteer with Camp Fire Alaska.

-Senior Manager Engineering, ENSTAR Natural Gas Company
+Director of Engineering, ENSTAR Natural Gas Company

 Vin is a lifelong Alaskan, born in Fairbanks and raised in the Mat-Su Valley.
 In 1996, he earned his B.S. in Civil Engineering from UAA.
 He brings more than 20 years of local engineering experience to his role as an Advisory Board Member.
 Vin’s success stems from work on several pipeline feasibility studies on bringing natural gas off the North Slope, specialized pipeline studies on the Trans-Alaska Pipeline, numerous pipeline development projects (including the Alpine pipelines and facilities, Anchor Point Pipeline Project, Red Pad Pipeline Project, Homer Trunkline/Expansion), and general expansion and capital upgrade projects to the ENSTAR natural gas system.